sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 ===========================
 Quickstart for Cloud Images
 ===========================
-This guide introduces the Rackspace Cloud Images service.

-This service enables you to
-manipulate images, image members, and associated metadata through a simple Representational State Transfer (REST) web service interface.

-This service is closely related to the Rackspace Cloud Servers and Cloud Files services.

-Images are captured from and applied to cloud servers.
-Images are stored on and retrieved from cloud files.
+Rackspace Cloud Images enables you to create and manipulate filesystem snapshots of your Cloud Servers.
+Images that you capture are stored in Cloud Files.

+Images that you create can also be shared with other Rackspace accounts.

 Concepts
 ========

-To use this service effectively, you should understand how these key ideas are used in this context:
+To use this service effectively, you should understand these key ideas:

-Common image properties
-    Metadata which you can use to help end users understand your images.

-    The available properties and their expected values include:

-    **os_distro**
-      The common name of the operating system distribution.
-Must be all lowercase and
-      entered exactly as shown here:

-      - arch.
-Arch Linux
-      - centos.
-Community Enterprise Operating System
-      - debian.
-Debian
-      - fedora.
-Fedora
-      - freebsd.
-FreeBSD
-      - gentoo.
-Gentoo Linux
-      - mandrake.
-Mandrakelinux (MandrakeSoft)
-      - mandriva.
-Mandriva Linux
-      - mes.
-Mandriva Enterprise Server
-      - msdos.
-Microsoft Disk Operating System
-      - netbsd.
-NetBSD
-      - netware.
-Novell NetWare
-      - openbsd.
-OpenBSD
-      - opensolaris.
-OpenSolaris
-      - opensuse. openSUSE
-      - rhel.
-Red Hat Enterprise Linux
-      - sled.
-SUSE Linux Enterprise Desktop
-      - ubuntu.
-Ubuntu
-      - windows.
-Microsoft Windows

-    **os_version**
-      The distributor-specified OS version.

-flavor
-    A resource configuration for a server.
-    Each flavor is a unique combination of disk, memory, vCPUs, and network bandwidth.
-    You can choose from pre-defined flavors.

-image
+Image
-    A collection of specific operating system (OS) files that you use to create or rebuild a server.
-    You can choose from pre-defined images or create your own custom images from servers that you have launched.

-    You can use custom images for data backups and as *gold* images to launch additional servers.
+    A bundle of operating system (OS) files that you use to create or rebuild a server.
+There are pre-defined images, but you can also create your own custom images from servers that you've launched.
+Custom images can be used as data backups or as *gold* images used to launch additional servers.

-    * A **standard image** is one that has not reached its end of life and that Rackspace supplies for your service level or that is provided specifically for RackConnect customers.
+    * A **standard image** is one that Rackspace supplies for your service level, or that is provided specifically for RackConnect customers, and that hasn't yet reached its end-of-life.

-    * A **nonstandard image** is one that is imported or exported, end-of-life, shared, not standard for your account service level and not included in the subset of images provided for RackConnect customers.
+    * A **nonstandard image** is one that is imported or exported, end-of-life, shared, not standard for your account service level, or not included in the subset of images provided for RackConnect customers.

-    An image is guaranteed to have the following attributes:
-    ``id``,
-    ``status``,
-    ``visibility``,
-    ``protected``,
-    ``tags``,
-    ``created_at``,
-    ``file``, and
-    ``self``.

-    The other attributes defined in the image schema are guaranteed, but are only returned with an image entity if you set them explicitly.

-    A client can set arbitrarily-named attributes on their images if the image JSON-schema allows it.
-    These user-defined attributes appear like any other image attributes.

-image entity
-    Represented by a JSON-encoded data structure and its raw binary data.
-    An image entity has an identifier (ID) that is guaranteed to be unique within its endpoint.
-    The ID is used as a TOKEN in request URIs to interact with that specific image.

-image identifier
-    Unique URI of the form {image server location}/v2/images/{imageId} where:

-* ``{image server location}`` is the resource location of the Cloud Images service that knows about an image.
-* ``{imageId}`` is the image identifier, which is a UUID, making it globally unique.

-image member
+Image Member
-    A user who has been granted access to an image.
+    A user who has been granted access to an image, identified by Rackspace account number.

-network
-    The virtual space where your servers live.
-Rackspace has two default networks:
-    PublicNet, which is the Internet; ServiceNet, which is our internal network.
-    Although you can create as many isolated networks as you want, the default configuration is for servers to be connected to both PublicNet (for public Internet connectivity) and ServiceNet (for internal connectivity with your other servers).

-server
-    A computer that provides explicit services to the client software running on that system.
-    A server is a virtual machine (VM) instance in the Cloud Servers environment.
-    To create a server, you must specify a name, flavor reference, and image reference.

 Authenticate to gain access to the service
 ==========================================

-To use this service you have to authenticate first.
-To do this, you will need your Rackspace username, and one of the following:
+To use this service, you must authenticate yourself as a subscriber to the service.
+Authenticate by presenting valid Rackspace customer credentials in a ``POST`` to a Rackspace authentication endpoint.

+You can use either of two sets of credentials:

-* your Rackspace account password
+* your username and password
-* your Rackspace API key
+* your username and API key

+Your username and password are the ones you use to login to the Cloud Control Panel at http://mycloud.rackspace.com/.
+You can obtain or create your API key if you are logged in to the Cloud Control Panel: click on your username, then Account Settings; then under Login Details, you can show or reset your API key.

 Your username and password are the ones you use to login to the Cloud Control Panel at http://mycloud.rackspace.com/.